bihealth/sodar-core-legacy/docs/source/dev_sodar_core.rst

 Testing
 =======

-To run unit tests, you have to install the headless Chrome driver (if not yet present on your system), followed by the Python test requirements:
+To run unit tests, you have to install Chrome and Chromedriver followed by the Python test requirements:

 .. code-block:: console